StableCoder/cmake-scripts/README.md

 Using `-DENABLE_EFFECTIVE_CXX=ON` adds the `-Weffc++` for both GCC and clang.

+Using `-DGENERATE_DEPENDENCY_DATA=ON` generates `.d` files along with regular object files on a per-source file basis on GCC/Clang compilers.
+These files contains the list of all header files used during compilation of that compilation unit.

 ## Dependency Graph [`dependency-graph.cmake`](dependency-graph.cmake)

 CMake, with the dot application available, will build a visual representation of the library/executable dependencies, like so: